-In order to retain chartered status, continuing professional development (CPD) is essential.
-The ICF recommends undertaking 100 hours of CPD every three years.
+Continuing professional development (CPD) is essential and the ICF recommends undertaking 100 hours of CPD every three years.
 Suitable CPD activities include participating in conferences, meetings, discussion groups and short courses, as well as publishing technical work and delivering lectures.

-You may find that promotion is easier if you are geographically mobile, as it is often necessary to change jobs and location to gain a range of industry experience.
-What promotion opportunities you're open to will also depend on the size and structure of the organisation you join and on acquiring a variety of experiences across many different work activities.
+It'll help if you can be geographically mobile, as changing jobs and location is often necessary to gain a range of industry experience.
+What promotion opportunities you're open to will also depend on the size and structure of the organisation you join.

 Progression to senior roles inevitably means less time spent in forests and more time spent in the office and in meetings.
-Some may find this difficult as a love for the outdoors is the main reason many first enter the industry.
+This can be difficult if your love for the outdoors is the main reason for choosing a career in forest or woodland management.